e-Book: AMAZON (Kindle Unlimited)

 “A Network satellite picked up an unregistered spacecraft entering Ebon’s atmosphere.
 Guess the ship crashed somewhere out here, and the Council wants us to check it out.”

 The soldier behind Ehcapa’s seat joined the conversation over their coms.
 “But we just left the base!
-The Council know we’re headed back to camp.
+The Council knows we’re headed back to camp.
 Can’t they send some other squad?”

 Remidit looked back at the screen and shook his head.
 “They say we’re close.
 The message is pretty insistent.”